ISGNeuroTeam/nifi_tools/docs/Processors.md

 Properties (default values are in parentheses):
 1. Record Reader
 2. Record Writer
 3. Field list (empty).
-This property contains comma separated list of fields that will be included in the _raw field.
+Comma separated list of fields that will be included in the _raw field.
 4. Ignore List (empty).
-This property contains comma separated list of fields that will be excluded from the _raw field
+Comma separated list of fields that will be excluded from the _raw field

 The processor logic allows the use of only one of the properties 'Field list' and 'Ignore list'